Parent Advisory Council

 David Armstrong

-David Armstrong (NJ) is married to his high school sweetheart and has two adult daughters, a twelve-year-old and a twenty-year-old grandson, (legal guardian) who was diagnosed with special health care needs at an early age.
-David volunteers with Parent Partner on the Essex County/NJ state Early Childhood Comprehensive Systems COIIN team to support systems in becoming more father-friendly.
+David Armstrong (NJ) is married to his high school sweetheart and has two adult daughters, a teen and young adult grandson (legal guardian), who was diagnosed with special health care needs at an early age.
+David volunteers with Parent Partner on the Essex County/NJ state Early Childhood Comprehensive Systems COIIN team to support systems in becoming more father friendly.
 He is a state and national trainer, serves as a parent liaison, and strives to educate, empower, engage, and encourage parents to take an active role in their children’s development and well-being.
-He is a certified, trained facilitator for National Fatherhood Initative’s 24/7 Dads, and Fathering in 15™, and is also trained in parent cafés.
+He is a certified, trained facilitator for National Fatherhood Initiative’s 24/7 Dads, and Fathering in 15™, and is also trained in parent cafés.
 David collaborates with other family leaders across the country to bring families together to increase their collective voices and advocate for policies and educational research that promote the well-being of young children and their families regardless of race, religion, or socioeconomic status.
 David continually looks for more ways to expand his leadership capacity to engage, educate, and empower fathers and grandfathers to become more involved in the well-being of their children’s/grandchildren’s life, starting from when they are born or even prenatally, so those children can experience better outcomes and reach their full potential.

 Paula Bibbs-Samuels

 Paula Bibbs-Samuels (TX) has over 20 years of parent leadership experience which includes serving as a commissioner for the Texas Children’s Commission for two terms, a parent liaison for the Texas Parent Collaboration Council, and Region 1 Parent Liaison.
-Paula is currently working with Texas PEI and Thriving Families, Safer Children Phase II to help bring attention to and eradicate racial inequities within systems.
+Paula is currently working with Thriving Families, Safer Children Phase II to help bring attention to and eradicate racial inequities within systems.
+Paula has helped review, write, and contribute to different articles and publications regarding children, families, and the practices and procedures of the child welfare system.
 Paula, a Licensed Professional Counselor, continues to work in parent leadership efforts within birth, foster, and kinship families.
 Paula is a mother of 7 as a result of a blended family, and a former kinship placement.

-Paula has been an exciting, engaging, and truth talking public speaker for over twenty years.
-In this capacity she has created an atmosphere to learn and find comfortableness with being uncomfortable.
+Paula has been an exciting, engaging, and truth talking public speaker for over twenty years, serving on panels, speaking at conferences and where invited.
+In this capacity she has created an atmosphere to learn and find comfort with being uncomfortable.

 Ashley Cox